aces/Loris/modules/imaging_browser/README.md

 - The control panel on the viewsession page includes links to instruments named "mri_parameter_form" and "radiologyreview" if they exist for the currently viewed session.
-- The control panel on the viewsession page includes links to the DICOM Archive for any DICOM tars associated with the given session.
+- The control panel on the viewsession page includes links to the DICOM Archive and download capabilities for any DICOM tars associated with the given session.